 Registration Workflow and Best Practices

-This page explains the practical workflow experienced users follow to get good atlas registrations quickly.
+This page explains the practical workflow for getting good atlas registrations quickly.

 Start with the automatic outline points

-Begin with the four points created by the automatic registration.
+Begin with the points created by automatic registration.

-First correct them so they match the visible outline of the 4x brain slice as well as possible.
+Correct them so they match the visible outline of the anatomical reference image as well as possible.

-This gives you the initial whole-slice fit before you refine anything else.
+This gives you the initial whole-slice fit before local refinement.

 Add points where they improve the fit

-After correcting the outline points, add new points only where they clearly improve the registration.
+After correcting the outline points, add new points only where they clearly improve registration.

 Focus on visible anatomical landmarks that help the atlas match the slice better.